-On June 28, 2017, the Corporation's Shareholders adopted the RSU Plan.
-The purpose of the RSU Plan is to advance the interests of the Corporation and its subsidiaries by: (i) assisting the Corporation and its subsidiaries in attracting and retaining executive officers and key employees with experience and ability,

-(ii) allowing certain executive officers, key employees and consultants of the Corporation and its subsidiaries to participate in the long term success of the Corporation, and (iii) promoting a greater alignment of interests between the executive officers, consultants and key employees designated under the RSU Plan and the Shareholders.
+On June 28, 2019, the Corporation's Shareholders adopted the RSU Plan.
+The purpose of the RSU Plan is to advance the interests of the Corporation and its subsidiaries by: (i) assisting the Corporation and its subsidiaries in attracting and retaining executive officers and key employees with experience and ability, (ii) allowing certain executive officers, key employees and consultants of the Corporation and its subsidiaries to participate in the long term success of the Corporation, and (iii) promoting a greater alignment of interests between the executive officers, consultants and key employees designated under the RSU Plan and the Shareholders.

-The following is a summary of the principal terms of the RSU Plan, which is qualified in its entirety by reference to the text of the RSU Plan, , a copy of which is attached as Schedule "F"Schedule "F" to this Circular
+The following is a summary of the principal terms of the RSU Plan, which is qualified in its entirety by reference to the text of the RSU Plan, a copy of which may be found on SEDAR (www.sedar.com) under the Corporation's issuer profile and attached hereto as Schedule E.